LyridInc/lyrid-deploy/README.md

 # lyrid-deploy
-A GitHub Action for deploying on Lyrid Serverless Platform
+A GitHub Action for deploying an application to Lyrid Serverless Platform

 ## Basic Example
 In this example you must have a lyrid definition file (.lyrid-definition.yml) in the project directory and create the following file (.github/workflows/main.yml)